rchain/rchain/rspace/src/main/tut/Tutorial.md

 assert(cres.isEmpty)
 ```

-We can now create a checkpoint and store it's root
+We can now create a checkpoint and store it's root.
 ```tut
     val checkpointHash = space2.createCheckpoint.root
 ```

-The first `produceAlice` operation should be able to find data stored by the consume, hence:
+The first `produceAlice` operation should be able to find data stored by the consume.
 ```tut
 def produceAlice = space2.produce(Channel("friends"), alice, persist = false)
 assert(produceAlice.isDefined)
 ```

-Running the same operation again shouldn't return anything, as data hasn't been persisted:
+Running the same operation again shouldn't return anything, as data hasn't been persisted.
 ```tut
 assert(produceAlice.isEmpty)
 ```